MiniPlaceholders/.github/profile/README.md

 ## MiniPlaceholders

-MiniPlaceholders is a plugin that allows plugins to provide placeholders based on MiniMessage components to each other, allowing access to all native Minecraft features through placeholders and expansions
+MiniPlaceholders is a plugin and mod that allows plugins/mods to provide placeholders based on MiniMessage components to each other, allowing access to all native Minecraft features through placeholders and expansions